 So, while you might not agree with my methods, know kids and chores are possible and with time they reap many more benefits than just a cleaner room.
 Let me know what you think!

-Oh and the chore chart was very easy.
+Oh, and the chore chart was very easy.
 We purchased 4 pre-cut pieces of board from Lowes, painted with chalkboard paint, hung them up and violá!
 If you are looking for something a bit simpler, check out these chore charts.

 Bet + fam 🙂